-‘Vanderpump Rules’ Cast ‘Distraught’ Over Stassi Schroeder, Kristen Doute Firings, Fear Show Won’t Be The Same
+‘Vanderpump Rules’ Cast Reportedly ‘Distraught’ Over Stassi Schroeder, Kristen Doute Firings

 The cast members of Vanderpump Rules are reportedly “distraught” over the firings of Stassi Schroeder and Kristen Doute as they fear the show will never be what it once was.

-After Bravo announced the bombshell firing of main cast members Stassi and Kristen as well as newcomers Max Boyens and Brett Caprioni in the aftermath of their past racially insensitive comments, an insider said some of the remaining cast members are worried about how the shakeup will affect the Bravo reality show going forward.
+After Bravo announced the bombshell firing of main cast members Stassi and Kristen — as well as newcomers Max Boyens and Brett Caprioni — in the aftermath of their past racially insensitive comments, an insider said some of the remaining cast members were worried about how the shakeup will affect the Bravo reality show going forward.

 “Stassi and Kristen are completely distraught.
 They’re in shock and crying,” a source told E!
 News.
 “Not only are Stassi and Kristen distraught, but several of the other cast members are as well.
 They know the show will never be the same.”